namtvit07/pushpop/README.md

 + `name`: (optional) something that describe the job, useful in logs
 + `every_duration`: the frequency at which to run the job
-+ `every_options`: options related to when the job runs
++ `every_options` (optional): options related to when the job runs
 + `steps`: the ordered list of steps to run

-These attributes are easily specified with the DSL's block syntax.
+These attributes are easily specified using the DSL's block syntax.
 Here's an example:

 ``` ruby
 job 'print job' do